joaopcarmo/GMList/README.md

 ### Games

 ```
-GET /games - Returns the list of all games (simplified version)
+GET /games - Returns all games
 GET /games/{id} - Returns the complete details of a specific game

 ```

 ### Game Lists